The University’s handling of the coronavirus

 Lund University's decisions regarding the coronavirus

-- for the period up to and including 29 August 2021, teaching and assessment of students’ performance (examination) is to be conducted digitally without physical attendance on the University’s premises.
+- for the period up to and including 29 August 2021, teaching and assessment of students’ performance (examination) are to be conducted digitally without physical attendance on the University’s premises.
 Only teaching and assessment that are impossible to conduct remotely, or possible only with great difficulty, may be carried out with physical attendance on the University’s premises following a decision by the dean.
 In such activities, this decision and the Public Health Agency’s rules, general guidelines and recommendations to reduce the spread of Covid-19 are to be observed.
 Such activities are to be preceded by a risk assessment concerning the risk of spreading infection.
 The vice-chancellor tasks the dean of each faculty with deciding in detail how this is to be carried out.
 This decision cannot be delegated further.

 - to carry out education components abroad only to the extent that these are deemed possible to conduct safely based on any travel restrictions and avoiding the spread of Covid-19, and while taking into consideration the receiving country’s and the host institution’s rules, regulations and recommendations.

-- that meetings, conferences or other gatherings are to be conducted digitally.
+- meetings, conferences or other gatherings are to be conducted digitally.
 In exceptional cases where physical gatherings must be held, the rules and recommendations of the Public Health Agency to reduce the spread of infection are to be observed.
 Physical meetings, conferences or other gatherings are never to be organised with more participants than necessary.
-This applies to all activities at the University, i.e. education, research, external engagement and administration.
-It applies to gatherings of the University’s employees and students as well as invited guests.
+This applies to all activities at the University, i.e. education, research, external engagement and administration and covers meetings with University staff and students as well as invited guests.
 For the 2021 autumn semester, special conditions apply as specified above under for education.